 Here's how you should divide your baby's feeding schedule on a daily basis with breast milk, formula milk and also some essential semi-solids:

-Food Chart for 6 months baby should include vegetables, fruits, cereals, grains, protein, and dairy.
+6 months baby food chart should include vegetables, fruits, cereals, grains, protein, and dairy.
 Food must be home cooked, pureed, or mashed and should be easy to digest.
 Initially, she will consume only 1-2 tbsp, once a day.
 Do not force feed and give your little one some time to get used to it.

 -Vegetables such as pumpkin, potato, carrots, sweet potato, green peas, french beans are healthy options that can be included in the food chart for 6 months old baby.
 These veggies should be well steamed and can be given in puree or mashed form.
 Start with very dilute purees and gradually thicken them as your baby gets used to it.

 -Fruits such as banana, apple, papaya, chikoo, apricots, prunes, mango, peaches are necessary for the overall growth and development of your baby.
 Make sure it is one fruit at a time.
 Fruits can be given in puree or mashed form as well.
 You can also boil or steam the fruit, following by blending or mashing it.

 -It is the perfect time to introduce water into your baby's diet.
 Make sure to boil the water thoroughly before feeding your baby.